Letter and spirit of the law: The Bible

 In the Gospels, Jesus is often shown as being critical of Pharisees.
-He is more like the Essenes than the other Jewish groups of the time (Sadducees, Pharisees, Zealots); however, the Pharisees, like Jesus, believed in the resurrection of the dead, and in divine judgment.
-They advocated prayer, almsgiving and fasting as spiritual practices.
-The Pharisees were those who were trying to be faithful to the law given to them by God.
 Not all Pharisees, nor all Jews of that time, were legalistic.
 Though modern language has used the word Pharisee in the pejorative to describe someone who is legalistic and rigid, it is not an accurate description of all Pharisees.
 The argument over the "Spirit of the Law" vs. the "Letter of the Law" was part of early Jewish dialogue as well.